TruongThanhIT/weather-forecast/README.md

 7. Exception handling
 8. Caching handling (using hashMap instead of DataBase cause weather forecast information can be changed by time)
 9. Secure Android app from:
-   a.
+   - a.
 Decompile APK (ProGuard)
-   d.
+   - d.
 Encryption for sensitive information (Encrypt in share preference)
 10. Accessibility for Disability Supports:
    a.
 Talkback: Use a screen reader.
-12. Solution diagrams for the components, infrastructure design
+11. Solution diagrams for the components, infrastructure design.
-13. Readme file includes:
+12. Readme file includes:
-   a.
+      - a.
 A brief explanation for the software development principles, patterns & practices being applied
-   b.
+      - b.
 A brief explanation for the code folder structure and the key Kotlin libraries and frameworks being used
-   c.
+      - c.
 All the required steps to get the application run on local computer
+      - d.
+A checklist of items has been done.
-   d.
+      - d.
 A checklist of items has been done.